flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

     </div>

-You can download the Amazon SageMaker notebook with the full code from our `GitHub repository <https://github.com/flaviagiammarino/machine-learning-blog/blob/main/inflation_autopilot/amazon_sagemaker_notebook.ipynb>`__.
+You can download the Amazon SageMaker notebook with the full code from the `GitHub repository <https://github.com/flaviagiammarino/machine-learning-blog/blob/main/inflation_autopilot/amazon_sagemaker_notebook.ipynb>`__.

 References